The Only Major Actors Still Alive From The Sound Of Music

 Angela Cartwright, Brigitta Von Trapp

-In "The Sound of Music," Cartwright played Brigitta Von Trapp, the sassy originator of such memorable lines as "I'm 10, and I think your dress is the ugliest one I ever saw" and "Never eat your soup quietly."
+In "The Sound of Music," Cartwright played Brigitta Von Trapp, the sassy originator of such memorable lines as "I'm 10, and I think your dress is the ugliest one I ever saw" and "never eat your soup quietly."
 After that film, Cartwright continued acting on and off but also fostered an impressive career across multiple mediums.
 As of publication time, she's written or contributed to at least 14 books and zines, including a "Lost in Space" photo memoir alongside Bill Mumy, the fantasy novel "On Purpose" (also co-authored by Mumy), books about art techniques and Hollywood fashion, and several issues of the art zine "Pasticcio Quartz."

 An artist with an interest in art, fashion, photography, and more, Cartwright hasn't acted in an on-screen role since the Netflix "Lost in Space" reboot in 2018.
 Other on-screen credits include appearances on "The Love Boat" and "Logan's Run," a role in the Michael Caine and Sally Field-led film "Beyond the Poseidon Adventure," and another in the made-for-TV film "High School U.S.A."
-Cartwright's most high-profile post "Sound of Music" role, though, was on the classic sixties sci-fi series "Lost in Space," in which she played middle kid Penny (who famously had a monkey named Debbie the Bloop, because why not?).
+Cartwright's most high-profile post "Sound of Music" role, though, was on the classic '60s sci-fi series "Lost in Space," in which she played middle kid Penny (who famously had a monkey named Debbie the Bloop, because why not?).
 In addition to her guest appearance as a different character on Netflix's reboot, Cartwright also cameoed in the 1998 "Lost in Space" movie.

 Debbie Turner, Marta Von Trapp